diginsight/blog/posts/20250629 - Enhancing GitHub Copilot's Code Understanding/index.md

 }
 ```

-### 1.5.
+### 1.4.
 Code Patterns and Conventions

-**What you can do:** Establish and document consistent code patterns, naming conventions, error handling approaches, and architectural patterns that should be applied throughout your codebase.
+**What we can do:** Establish and document consistent code patterns, naming conventions, error handling approaches, and architectural patterns that should be applied throughout our codebase.

 **Why this improves Copilot understanding:** Establishing and documenting code patterns and conventions helps Copilot understand your team's preferred approaches to common programming tasks.
 This includes naming conventions, error handling patterns, logging strategies, and architectural patterns that should be consistently applied.